zmaomia/SR-Supporting-ITD/README.md

-### Data
+### Data preperation
 1. Orthophoto images (Open resource data)
-2. ALS with 5 p/m²
+2. ALS with 5 p/m², convert ALS to CHM model
-3. Some experimental data can be downloaded from Google drive:
+3. Some experimental data are availble in Google drive. （Data to be uploaded）

 ### Test ITD model